pkong0414/IEEE-ICMLA-2019-PIDP-Challenge/README.md

 Paper Submission Deadline: September 14, 2019
 Notification of acceptance: : October 7, 2018
 Camera-ready papers & Pre-registration: October 17, 2018
-The ICMLA Conference: December 16-19, 2019
+The IEEE ICMLA Conference: December 16-19, 2019
 ##  Datasets & Code at GitHub
 The dataset for training, validation, and testing are available at https://console.cloud.google.com/storage/browser/protein-distance
 A Python Notebook containing code to train, validate, and test is available at